George Jeffreys, 1st Baron Jeffreys: Reputation

 Jeffreys's reputation today is mixed.
 Some say he was a personally vengeful man.
 He had bitter personal and professional rivalries with Sir William Williams.
 His political animus was displayed during his legal career.
 He suffered from a painful kidney disease that may well have affected his unbridled temper and added to this reputation, and his doctors apparently recommended alcohol to dull the pain, which may have explained his often shocking conduct in court.

 In The Revolution of 1688, the historian J. R. Jones refers to Jeffreys as "an alcoholic".

 G. W. Keeton in Lord Chancellor Jeffreys and the Stuart Cause (1965) claimed the historical Jeffreys "to be a different person from the Jeffreys of legend".

 After reviewing the Lisle case and contemporary opinion Brian Harris QC concludes that 'Given that [Jeffreys] had to administer a largely inchoate criminal procedure and impose the bloody sentences that the law then required, a balanced judgement would regard Jeffreys as no worse, perhaps even a little better than most other judges of his era.'

 Legacy

-One session of the Bloody Assizes was held in Dorchester on 5 September, in the Oak Room (now a tea room) of the Antelope Hotel.
+One session of the Bloody Assizes was held in Dorchester on 5 September, in the Oak Room of the Antelope Hotel.
 Jeffreys lodged nearby at 6 High West Street, and is said to have used a secret passage from his lodgings to the Oak Room.
 In 2014 the passage was discovered and was found to be wide enough for three judges to walk through side by side.

 After his fall from power, a portrait of Jeffreys was taken from Gray's Inn and left in the cellar of Acton Hall (the family home).
 When Acton Hall was demolished in the 1950s, that painting and one of his brother Thomas were acquired by Simon Yorke, Squire of Erddig and hung in the entrance hall of Erddig Hall.
 They can still be seen there.
 Both portraits are reproduced in Keeton's Lord Chancellor Jeffreys and the Stuart Cause.